- Editor Rating

 To earn the 50,000 bonus points, you’ll have to spend $4,000 on purchases in the first 3 months from account opening to qualify.

-Frequent travelers should have no issues meeting the spending requirement for the bonus, but some common methods of doing so can be found at our Minimum Spend For Card Bonuses page.
+Frequent travelers should have no issues meeting the spending requirement for the bonus, but here are some ideas:

 What’s The Competition?

 If you don’t spend enough on Travel/Dining or don’t feel as though the premium travel benefits are worth the annual fee, you may want to consider some great alternatives – the Barclaycard Arrival Plus® World Elite Mastercard® and the Chase Sapphire Preferred.

 - Best Personal Loan Lenders For January 2019

 - Best Bank Account Promotions And Bonuses January 2019

 - Best CD Rates | Find & Compare CD Rates January 2019

 - Chase Coupon Promo Codes: $150, $200, $300, $350, $500 – January 2019